 The qualitative discussion thus far focused on a single large region.
-In order to understand the effect on large-scale fluctuations, we need to compare different large-scale regions and consider their 21-cm brightness temperature difference (which is the fluctuation).
+To understand the effect on large-scale fluctuations, we need to compare different large-scale regions and consider their 21-cm brightness temperature difference (which is the fluctuation).
 We can do this in some detail in 3~Mpc regions (the size of our hydrodynamical simulation box size, or a single pixel in our large-scale grid).
 Consider $z=19.5$ (an output redshift of the hydro simulations) and Saturated Coupling.
 Compare the mean density box $0\, \sigma_\star$, with typical plus and minus density fluctuation regions, $1\, \sigma_\star$ and $-1\, \sigma_\star$ (see section~\ref{s:sim}).
-Comparing such uniform regions (i.e., without clumping), the density fluctuation is $\pm 13.8\%$ in linear theory, and +16.0\% and -12.9\% non-linearly (in terms of the actual comparison of the $1\, \sigma_\star$ and $-1\, \sigma_\star$ boxes, respectively, to $0\, \sigma_\star$).
-Since the effect of gas temperature goes in the opposite direction of density (i.e., increased density makes the absorption stronger, while the hotter gas reduces the absorption), the 21-cm fluctuation is only +6.5\% and -4.5\% in magnitude (e.g., the $1\, \sigma_\star$ box has stronger 21-cm absorption by 6.5\% than the mean density box).
-Now we add clumping to all the boxes.
-The mean density 21-cm intensity is reduced in magnitude by 8.7\%.
+Comparing such uniform regions (i.e., without clumping), the density fluctuation is $\pm 13.8\%$ in linear theory, and +16.0\% and $-12.9\%$ non-linearly (in terms of the actual comparison of the $1\, \sigma_\star$ and $-1\, \sigma_\star$ boxes, respectively, to $0\, \sigma_\star$).
+Since the effect of gas temperature goes in the opposite direction of density (i.e., increased density strengthens the absorption, while the hotter gas reduces it), the 21-cm fluctuation is only +6.5\% and $-4.5\%$ in magnitude (e.g., the $1\, \sigma_\star$ box has stronger 21-cm absorption by 6.5\% than the mean density box).
+When we add clumping to all the boxes, the mean density 21-cm intensity is reduced in magnitude by 8.7\%.
 The $1\, \sigma_\star$ box is reduced by 11.5\%, and the $-1\, \sigma_\star$ box is reduced by 7.0\%.
-This shrinks the relative 21-cm fluctuation to +3.2\% and -2.7\%.
-In other words, since the overall large-scale density is positively correlated with absorption magnitude, and clumping has an effect (of reducing the magnitude) that increases with large-scale density, its overall effect is to reduce the 21-cm fluctuation.
-We can intuitively understand why the effect of clumping increases with large-scale density, since a region of higher mean density is equivalent to a higher-density universe, where cosmic expansion is slower and processes of structure formation progress more rapidly.
+This shrinks the relative 21-cm fluctuation to +3.2\% and $-2.7\%$.
+In other words, since the overall large-scale density is positively correlated with absorption magnitude, and clumping has an effect (of reducing the magnitude) that increases with large-scale density, its overall impact is to reduce the 21-cm fluctuation.
+We can also intuitively understand why the effect of clumping increases with large-scale density: a region of higher mean density is equivalent to a higher-density universe, where cosmic expansion is slower, the dynamical time is shorter, and processes of structure formation progress more rapidly.